Observation tower: Radio towers

-Also some radio towers were so built that they can be used apart from their function as transmitting tower also as observation tower.
+Some radio towers were so built that they can be used, apart from their function as transmitting tower, as observation tower.
 A condition for this is a sufficiently stable construction, which permits a permanent safe visitor entrance without interruption of the transmission services.
 This is the case for towers for radio services in the UHF/VHF-range the case, not however for most types of radio towers for long and medium wave, why a use of these structures as observation tower is impossible in most cases.
 That the use of a tower as radio tower for medium wave and observation tower not well fits, showed up in Radio Tower Berlin, which originally carried together with an 80 metres high mast a t-antenna for medium wave and stands on insulators.
 However one notices at the first experimental transmissions that at the tower voltages would arise, which would have unpleasant consequences for visitors and so the tower was grounded by the elevator shaft.
 However this shifted direction of main beam of transmitter away from actual supply area, the city of Berlin.
 As before World War II nearly whole radio traffic took place in the long -, medium and shortwave range, first after World War II with introduction of radio services in UHF/VHF-range required towers only acting as antenna carriers, radio towers with observation decks built.
 For this the closed reinforced concrete construction way was nearly always used.
 Radio towers with observation decks often serve for TV transmission or for radio relay link services and are called therefore usually TV tower or telecommunication tower.
 As a rule an elevator is available in these buildings for the visitors of the observation deck, as the observation deck lies usually very highly (mostly within the range between 50 and 200 metres, at some towers also more highly).
-Many of these towers have also a tower restaurant, which can be designed as revolving restaurant.
+Many of these towers also have a tower restaurant, which can be designed as revolving restaurant.
 While tower restaurants for the protection of the restaurant guests from the wind are in closed rooms, the prospect platform can be open or in a closed room.
 An open platform is more favourable for photographing, since no reflexes at the disk arise, while closed platforms are for many visitors more pleasant.
 Prospect outlooks on TV towers are opened only at certain times and their entrance is possible only under payment of an admission fee.

 Highrise buildings

-Also numerous highrise buildings have observation decks, sometimes even a restaurant.
+Numerous highrise buildings have observation decks, sometimes even a restaurant.
 The height of these platforms, which can be glassed or open-air depending on the height of the building, where they are most common on the topmost floor.
 As a rule access usually requires the payment of an admission fee, is possible by elevator only at dedicated opening times.